-The Cousteau crew, approaching the coasts of Alaska, discovered a gigantic state, the largest in the US: 1,525,000 square kilometers for just 600,000 inhabitants.
-You can walk for days on end without meeting another living soul.
-Screen Shot 2014-04-14 at 12.56.12This wild expanse is home to the polar bear, grizzly and walrus, and to peoples who have been persecuted, exploited, sometimes reduced to slavery and decimated by diseases introduced by while colonists.
+When approaching the coasts of Alaska, the Cousteau Crew was amazed by the enormity of the state, the largest in the US.
+Alaska encompasses 1,525,000 square kilometers yet is home to only 600,000 inhabitants, and one can walk for days without meeting another human being.
+This wild expanse is home to the polar bear, grizzly bear, and walrus, as well as people persecuted, exploited, enslaved, and decimated by diseases introduced by colonists.

 When Alcyone explored the Glacier Bay region in 1987 and 1988, the crew felt like they had traveled 80,000 years back in time to when parts of Europe and North America were covered in ice.
 During this voyage, Alcyone would be tossed from side to side by the waves created by massive sheets of ice crumbling into the water.
 Captain Cousteau, through the films produced during these expeditions, such as Twilight of the Alaskan Hunter, showed how Alaska holds many key components that could allow the state to serve as a model of management of its natural regions, such as substantial financial resources, a high level of education, and a small population in an immense territory.